 The State also provides a tax credit based on the ability of homeowners to pay property taxes.
 The credit is calculated by use of a scale, which indicates a maximum tax liability for various income levels.
-This tax credit for local property taxes for Washington County for fiscal year 2013 was \$1,599,154 and the credit for fiscal year 2014 is budgeted at \$1,485,629.
+The tax credit processed for local property taxes for Washington County for fiscal year 2017 was \$1,627,582 and the tax credit processed as of March 31, 2018 for fiscal year 2018 is \$1,546,374.